Email us at: firstname.lastname@example.org.

 Himalayan Balsam Pulling Requirements

 Long trousers or jeans are a must when pulling as the Balsam can be surrounded by nettles and brambles; though we will not ask new pullers to tackle these areas.
 Stout shoes are also a necessity as the ground can be uneven to say the least.
 Gardening gloves or other tough gloves are also needed whilst protection against the elements is necessary whether it be rain or sun.
 Keeping ourselves and others safe by keeping someone else in sight is a priority and awareness of hazards such as low flying branches is more than desirable.
 However, despite these occupational hazards, we have never lost a HB Puller yet, and most injuries are just scratches and stings, which mean nothing to the toughies who choose to pull in those choice areas (its a choice not a requirement, which means they are much to be admired).
 All the HB Puller posse are aware that we are helping to prevent a monoculture and keeping bio-diversity alive and well, whilst also knowing that this is the most satisfying, social, and rewarding way to keep fit.
 Please be aware we do not demand total commitment, constant attendance, or the putting in of long hours, only that people should be responsible adults and take care of their own children if brought along.
-We also like to go for a cuppa afterwards but that is not obligatory.
+We also like to go for a cuppa at one of the cafes afterwards but that is not obligatory.

 The Cardiff Naturalists Society